· Donation check handed over by PCC management on January 27, 2020.

 The donation check was handed over by PCC Managing Director Ulrike Warnecke to the management of “Verein Gemeinsam gegen Kälte Duisburg” on January 27, 2020, against the backdrop of Duisburg’s theatre. „We very much appreciate the essential local assistance being provided by this charitable association and are glad to continue supporting its efforts,” said Ulrike Warnecke.
 Kurt Schreiber, who serves as Chairman of the charity in Duisburg, expressed his thanks for the financial support, underlining its importance in enabling the continuation of the aid work of his organization.
 The association is dependent on donations as it does not receive public funds or any other regular subsidies.
 For the most part, the donation will flow back immediately into aid through the purchase of food, clothing and medication, Kurt Schreiber explained, adding that „a small part” was to be saved for a new MediBus.
 The old van is – in his words – “well beyond repair”.

 The donation constitutes a further continuation of PCC’s social engagement in the environs of the Group’s Duisburg headquarters.
 PCC has been supporting social and community initiatives for years – both in Duisburg and abroad.
 Since 2003, for example, PCC has been the main sponsor of fifth-tier (“Oberliga”) men’s soccer club VfB Homberg e.
-V. and the name sponsor of the PCC stadium, in which both they and the women’s soccer team, MSV Duisburg, play.
+V. and the name sponsor of the PCC stadium.
 In the social field, PCC has in recent years supported not only the charity “Gemeinsam gegen Kälte” but also the German Child Protection Association “Deutscher Kinderschutzbund” in Duisburg.
 Internationally, PCC has been active in Africa on behalf of AIDS orphans and supported the non-governmental organization AOHM Amani Orphans’ Home Mbigili in Tanzania.
 And in Poland, PCC subsidiaries such as PCC Rokita SA and PCC Exol SA have garnered several international ranking awards in the field of corporate social responsibility (CSR).